cjbnc/ws-standards/proposed/WSSR-2.3-static-key-hmac-authorization.md

 ### Static keys

 The web service is responsible for issuing static key pairs to the clients.
 Each client should be given a key pair consisting of a KEYID and KEYDATA.
+The web service can store these key pairs in any way that is convenient.
+It will need to be able to lookup the KEYDATA for a given KEYID when validating the requests.

 - KEYID = a short identifying string.
 Recommended 8 alpha-numeric characters.